 When we get home, Hippie asks if he should leave for a while, if we need to have sex.
-After 24 hours it was on my mind.
+After 24 hours, it is on my mind.
 “We’re not that sex crazed, Hippie,’ I tell him.

 “Maybe we can help you with any sex questions that you have,” Jace suggests.
-I remembered Scott’s and my sex ed. debacle with Stu.
+I remember Scott’s and my sex ed. debacle with Stu.

 He has a long list.
-Ma wasn’t too up on male sexuality.
+Ma is not too up on male sexuality.